jgoalby/jgoalby.github.io/games/template/readme.md

 - Does jsconfig.json need to be in the root?
 - Find something to replace bgmusic.ogg for bgMusic
 - See if I need all of the CSS entries or not?
+- Can I replace paths with pathfinder?
+- Search for boilerplate for Phaser projects